kentlouisetonino/Kernel-MachInfo/README.md

-# Kernel-MachInfo
+## Description

-A simple Kernel Module project that display the machine information.
+- A simple Kernel Module project that display the machine information.